brentadamson/alternativeto/README.md

 # alternativeto
-A comprehensive list of alternatives to your favorite service.
+A comprehensive list of alternatives to your favorite services.

 ## Index
 * [Slack](#slack)